riyadali/Angular_TypeScript/README.md

     &lt;/div&gt;

   + [(ngModel)] is Angular's two-way data binding syntax.
 Here it binds the hero.name property to the HTML textbox so that data can flow in both directions: from the hero.name property to the textbox, and from the textbox back to the hero.name.

+  + Notice that the app stopped working when you added [(ngModel)].
+To see the error, open the browser development tools and look in the console for a message like

+      Template parse errors:

+        Can't bind to 'ngModel' since it isn't a known property of 'input'.

+  + Although ngModel is a valid Angular directive, it isn't available by default.
+It belongs to the optional FormsModule and you must opt-in to using it.

+  + AppModule -- Angular needs to know how the pieces of your application fit together and what other files and libraries the app requires.
+This information is called metadata.
+Some of the metadata is in the @Component decorators that you added to your component classes.
+Other critical metadata is in @NgModule decorators.
+The most important @NgModuledecorator annotates the top-level AppModule class which can be found in src/app/app.module.ts.
+This is where you opt-in to the FormsModule.

+  + Import FormsModule.
+Open AppModule (app.module.ts) and import the FormsModule symbol from the @angular/forms library.

+    app.module.ts (FormsModule symbol import)

+      import { FormsModule } from '@angular/forms'; // <-- NgModel lives here

+  + Then add FormsModule to the @NgModule metadata's imports array, which contains a list of external modules that the app needs.

+    app.module.ts ( @NgModule imports)

+      imports: [

+        BrowserModule,
+        FormsModule

+      ],

+  + When the browser refreshes, the app should work again.
+You can edit the hero's name and see the changes reflected immediately in the &lt;h2&gt; above the textbox.